arashnm80/arashnm80.github.io/handbook/uncertainty.md

 > World is full of lonely people afraid to make the first move.

 > I'm not gonna let the fear of striking out keep me from playing the game.

+### try
+> I'm not sure if it's possible or not but the only way to find out is to try with everything I've got.